Tsaritsyno (Moscow Metro)

 Tsaritsyno (Царицыно) is a Moscow Metro station in Tsaritsyno District, Southern Administrative Okrug, Moscow.
 It is on the Zamoskvoretskaya line, between Kantemirovskaya and Orekhovo stations.
 The entrance is located at the intersection of Luganskaya, Kaspiyskaya and Tovarishchesckaya ('Luhansk', 'Caspian', and 'Tovarishch' streets).
 (Note: These streets are namesakes of the city of Luhansk, the Caspian Sea or region, while Tovarishch is 'friend' or 'comrade'.)

 Tsaritsyno opened on 30 December 1984 as part of an extension but was closed the very next day because of flooding.
 It reopened on 9 February 1985.

 From its opening until November 1990, the station was named Lenino for the Lenino-Dachnoye region.
 The city renamed the station Tsaritsyno for Tsaritsyno Park, which houses a palace once owned by Catherine the Great.

-The stations was closed from 12 November 2022 to May 2023 due to the reconstruction works.
+The station was closed from 12 November 2022 to May 2023 due to the reconstruction works.

 Design

 The station was designed by architects V. Cheremin and A. Vigdorov.
 It has white marble pillars, walls inlaid with patterns of red, brown, grey and yellow marble and mosaics depicting the achievements of the Soviet science.
 A mosaic by A. Kuznetsov above the entrance stairs depicts the Moscow skyline.